b0sya/ADS_labs/README.md

 # ADS_labs
 Laboratory work in the discipline "Algorithms and data structures".
-ETU, 4 semester
+ETU, 4 semester.
+C++

 LAB 1 - Class for creating a singly linked list